turbo/zQuery/README.md

 # z(ero)Query

 Here you find pure JavaScript alternatives to jQuery things and some neat JS hacks.
 With content from [here](https://github.com/ndugger/youdontneedjquery).

-**AJAX GET**
+You can share this repo here as [git.io/zQuery](http://git.io/zQuery).

+## AJAX GET

 jQuery